 The first quarter of 2017 experienced 111.5 hrs of airport disruption.
 This compares with a typical 20-year annual average of 94hrs over the whole year.
 Over the whole year of 2017, fog disruption totalled 176hrs, compared against that same 20-year annual average.

-The overall decline on passenger movements when compared against 2016 was measured across all routes except for Gatwick, Birmingham and Exeter, which grew by +2.8%, +9.4% and +12.8% respectively by the end of December 2017.
+The overall decline on passenger movements when compared against 2016 was measured across all routes except for Birmingham and Exeter, which both maintained and grew by 12.8% the end of December 2017.

 Over 2017, the largest single contributor to the decline in passenger movements was travel to and from Southampton, -13.5% passenger movements over the year.
-Guernsey - Jersey fell by -10.3% in 2017, although in the last few months of 2017, there was a slight improvement with a proportion of the Jersey market share being picked up by a new provider, Waves.
+Guernsey - Jersey fell by -11% in 2017, although in the last few months of 2017, there was a slight improvement with a proportion of the Jersey market share being picked up by a new provider Waves.